kmkr/splendid-nudibranch/content.md

 Title	Painted Frogfish
 Latin	Antennarius pictus
 Tags	anilao 2014 frogfish philippines
 Desc	The benthic zone, a fancy name for the sea floor, is where the frogfish lives.
-He lives a solitary lifestyle - after mating the frogfish pair do not tolerate each other and the male will sometimes eat the female if she stays around.
+Mostly alone, expect for mating.
+They do not tolerate each other more than that, and the male will sometimes eat the female if she stays around too long.
+A solitary lifestyle.

+DSC03281.jpg

+Title
+Latin	Goniobranchus kuniei
+Tags	anilao 2014 nudibranch philippines
+Desc	Taxonomy of nudibranchs is a

 DSC03330.jpg